 B-2.3 Sub-cultures

-B-2.3.1 Inoculate malt extract-peptone agar slants separately with well sporulated cultures of the above mentioned five organisms.
-Incubate the tubes at 30 ± 2 °C for 7 to 10 days until mature growth of the organisms is obtained.
+Inoculate malt extract-peptone agar slants separately with well sporulated cultures of the above mentioned five organisms.
+Incubate the tubes at 30 °C ± 2 °C for 7 to 10 days until mature growth of the organisms is obtained.
 Equal number of sub-cultures shall be made for each fungal culture.

 B-2.4 Preparation of Mixed Spore Suspension

-B-2.4.1 Take equal number of malt agar slant cultures of each of the 5 micro-organisms mentioned above.
-Add 5 ml quadruple strength czapek dox salt solution supplemented with 0.01 percent Triton to each culture tube.
+Take equal number of malt agar slant cultures of each of the 5 micro-organisms mentioned above.
+Add 5 ml quadruple strength czapek dox salt solution supplemented with 0.01 percent triton to each culture tube.
 Lightly scratch the surface of growth aseptically by a sterilized glass rod and rotate the culture tubes between the palms until the spore suspension in the tube is moderately dense.
 Filter the spore suspension through a piece of sterile muslin or cotton-wool in a sterilized Enrlenmeyer flask.
 In a similar way, pool spore suspensions from all the slant cultures in the same Erlenmeyer flask.
 Mix the spores well by placing the flask on a cyclomixer.

 ANNEX C